MichaelEscamilla/Teamviewer-Public/README.md

-# Teamviewer-Public
+# Teamviewer Management
-Some stuff to work with Teamviewer
+Collection of scripts I have used to make the management of Teamviewer easier